 Of course, seeing your cat dining on insects in addition to their food can cause some alarm.
 Instead of panicking and throwing yourself into a frenzy, rest assured that ants on their own are not harmful to cats if consumed.

 There are some ants who can sting terribly, though, which could pose some issues for your cat.
 Such ant species include fire ants, oak ants, and harvester ants.
-If you have any of these type of ants in your area, your concern is fully justified.
+If you have any of these types of ants in your area, your concern is fully justified.
 If your cat seems agitated or in pain, call your veterinarian right away.